percona/pmm/README.md

 ## Overview

-There are currently two identical copies of documentation in different formats:

-- `.rst` files in [reStructuredText](https://docutils.sourceforge.io/docs/user/rst/quickstart.html) syntax for processing by [Sphinx](https://www.sphinx-doc.org/).

-- `.md` files in [Markdown](https://daringfireball.net/projects/markdown/) syntax for processing by [MkDocs](https://www.mkdocs.org/).
+The documentation is in `docs`.
+It comprises `.md` files in [Markdown](https://daringfireball.net/projects/markdown/) syntax for processing by [MkDocs](https://www.mkdocs.org/).

-You can edit whichever copy you like.
-The PMM Technical Writers will keep the two copies synchronized until a decision is made about which format to keep.

-- Sphinx/rst documentation is stored in the `source` directory.
-- MkDocs/md documentation is stored in the `docs` directory.

 ## How to Contribute

-You'll need to know how git works, and the syntax of either reStructuredText or Markdown.
+You'll need to know how git works, and the syntax of Markdown.

-For option 2 (below), you'll need to [install Sphinx and extensions](#install-sphinx-and-extensions), or [MkDocs and extensions](#install-mkdocs-and-extensions), or have [Docker](https://docs.docker.com/get-docker/) installed to preview any changes.
+You need to install [MkDocs and extensions](#install-mkdocs-and-extensions), or have [Docker](https://docs.docker.com/get-docker/) installed to preview any changes.
 (Of these, Docker is by far the simplest.)

 There are three ways to get changes made to the documentation.
 Two are 'do it yourself', one is 'ask someone to do it'.

 ### Option 1: 'Do it yourself': Edit via Github

-1. Each page of [PMM 2 documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html) has a link to the `.rst`. and `.md` versions of the page.
+1. Each page of [PMM 2 documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html) has a link to the `.md` version of the page.

-2. Click any link to be taken to the github edit page.
+2. Click the link to be taken to the github edit page.

 3. Make your changes and commit.
 Unless you are a member of the Percona team, you'll be asked to fork the repository.